 “Yes, but you can’t wear it,” she said defiantly.

 It was one of those moments that stays with you.
 I did not react at the time, because I was caught off guard.
 I wasn’t about to wear her blouse or anything like it, but that wasn’t the point.
-The point was that she, by virtue of her oppressed status as a woman, had the moral authority to tell me what I could and could not wear.
+The point was that she, by virtue of her status as a woman, had the moral authority to tell me what I could and could not wear.
 This was the same institution that banned Halloween costumes they deemed inappropriate.
-Of course, the university-wide, drag queen show went on without question.

-The attempt to control behavior and thought is a hallmark of the Left, although it is no longer an attempt.
-They are achieving their objectives through indoctrination and violence, which is right out of the Marxist playbook.
+The attempt to control behavior and thought is a hallmark of the radical Left, although it is no longer an attempt.
+They are achieving their goals through indoctrination and violence.
 The post-election beatings of Trump supporters have turned into a campaign to disrupt not just his administration but the entire government.
 “Russiagate” is the latest diversion.
 And their defiance has become ugly: the shooting of Congressman Scalise, hateful postings on social media, and calls for racial warfare from people in positions of authority who ought to know better but see their role as revolutionaries, not public servants or educators.

-Educators are the worst.
 This week I received an email on my university account calling for “scholar activists…to be a catalyst for change and shape the public discourse beyond their discipline through debate and direct actions….”
-This is code for protest, including violent protest, which is justified in the struggle against people like Secretary of Education Betsy DeVos, who has the gall to advocate for school choice and parental control of their children’s education.
-I know some mothers in the Bronx who would love that kind of control.
+This was code for protest, including violent protest, which is justified in the struggle against people like Secretary of Education Betsy DeVos, who has advocated for school choice and parental control of their children’s education.
+I personally know some mothers in the Bronx who would love that kind of control.

-In the effort to construct a Marxist paradise, the idiocy continues.
-To wit, state Attorney General Xavier Becerra’s travel ban on Californians traveling to states that have not passed politically correct, LGBT legislation; Evergreen State College’s “No White People” day (the police were finally called in); comedian Josie Long’s embarrassing diatribe against radicalized, “young white men”; the anthropologist who declared that Otto Warmbier “got exactly what he deserved” in North Korea, because he was spoiled; and the ongoing calls for Trump’s assassination, mainly from celebrities who have trouble putting two grammatically correct sentences together.
+It would be redundant to claim that radicals go to extremes In their effort to fashion society in their own image, but that is exactly what is happening.
+Exempli gratia: state Attorney General Xavier Becerra’s ban on Californians traveling to states that have not passed progressive legislation; Evergreen State College’s “No White People” day (the police had to intervene); comedian Josie Long’s diatribe against “young white men”; the anthropologist who declared that Otto Warmbier “got exactly what he deserved” in North Korea, because he was spoiled; and the ongoing calls for Trump’s assassination, mainly from celebrities who are politically correct but grammatically incorrect.

-To answer Pilate’s question–“What is truth?”–it is now anything that furthers the new world order.
+To answer Pilate’s question–“What is truth?”–it is now anything that furthers the new order.

 Haven’t had enough?
 Go to Robert Brancatelli.
 Note to self: Rev. Martin Luther King, Jr.: “Nothing in all the world is more dangerous than sincere ignorance and conscientious stupidity.”